aeos42/BRAVO/README.md

 # HistoryViz

-<h3>A chrome extension that visualizes your browser history data.</h3>
+A chrome extension that visualizes your browser history data.

 Who: <br>
 Markdown | Less | Pretty